RETURN TO THE WOMB

 Chart comparing different methods of oxygen delivery through skin.

 CONCLUSION – We want to create nanobubbles that have optimal pH (near 10, for us in use 9.47), have optimal size between 50-200nm (our most common size bubbles is around that sweet 110 nm size, based on our partners testing).
-Further we want to not have any salts in the water, even though the skin will release salts on its, own, these can be reduced by showering ahead of time, and the effect will need to be accepted from the skin.
 Warmer temp has a negative effect but we do not care as it is minimal and the warm water greatly improves user experience and therapeutic potential by opening up the pores.

 Then once in the water or the water over a part of the body we use charged electrical current, maybe from electron donation, sacrificial anode tech, or more directly like what a stanger bath or galvanic bath are.
 With this then we can push the nanobubbles through the skin or as mentioned just use this phenomena to push the nanobubbles through many other membranes or barriers etc.